n0xturne/n0xturne.github.io/_posts/2024-06-25-Valentine.md

 ![dev.png](/assets/img/Valentine/dev.png)

-By inspecting contents of `hype_key`, we can see that it is hex encoded.
+By inspecting contents of `hype_key`, I could determine that it is hex encoded.
 To decode it I used `xxd`.

 ```
 cat hype_key | xxd -r -p > id_rsa_enc